modware-org/docs/README.md

 https://github.com/apiunit

-definition of application for generating project on enironment with source code
+definition of application for generating project on environment with source code

 Responsibility:
 + #MANAGER-ROLE